gbbarnard/Connect_Four_Project/README.md

 Until one person has 4 disc in a row and that player wins or it draws.
 And then you can do it all over again.

+Implementation manual:
+This application was created by using java and javafx.
+This application all that place in one class, ConnectFour.java and along with some background music.
+The way the appilaction built the board that the play on is by using Shapes, like rectangular and circles.
+With Lighting and light to make it look more nice.
+The code uses javafx animation to show that the disc is droping down and MouseClicked to allow the player to click the row that want to drop the disc.
+Also uses Alert to bring up an new page whenever one of the players win the game, and then when the new page shows up I use Button to allow the player to leave the game or restart the gameover.

 UML class diagrams: